Voodoo Heartbeat: Production

 The film was shot in ATF Studios in Las Vegas, Nevada.

 In 1972, the president of TWI International, Robert Saxton, announced that Mike Zapata was going to be the top star of the motion picture and television in a couple of years, but this is only film role.

 Release and rediscovery

 The film was theatrically released in October 1975 by TWI National.

-Also this film screened on Cannes Film Festival in 1970.
+Also, this film screened at the Cannes Film Festival in 1970.